benkozi/CECE/combo-test-runner/design/design.md

 - `VdistMethod.pressure` → set `vdist_p_start` / `vdist_p_end` (e.g. 100000.0 /
   90000.0 Pa).

-### Combination naming
+### Combination naming and ids

-Each combination gets a deterministic, filesystem-safe unique name built from the **swept dimensions only**, in a fixed canonical order (`op`, `cat`, `vd`, `tax`, `tint`, `map`):
+Each combination gets a deterministic canonical name built from the **swept dimensions only**, as target-qualified segments joined by `__`.
+The sweep is normalized first (targets and value lists sorted; species targets before stream targets; fields in fixed order `op, cat, vd` / `tax, tint, map`), so declaration order in the suite yaml never affects names or ids:

-- Initial suite: `map-bilinear`, `map-consd`, `map-passthrough`
+- Initial suite: `MACCITY.map-bilinear`, `MACCITY.map-consd`, …
-- A hypothetical two-dimension sweep: `op-add_map-consd`, …
+- A two-dimension sweep: `co.op-add__MACCITY.map-consd`, …

-This name is used as the pytest parameter id, the per-combo directory name, and the YAML filename — so `pytest -k <expr>` selects slices of the suite for free.
+The name is the pytest parameter id — so `pytest -k <expr>` selects slices of the suite for free — but names grow with sweep dimensions, so **storage uses a content-hash combo id instead**:
+`sha256(name)[:16]` names the combo directory and its artifact files, and `<output-root>/combos.csv` (one row per swept dimension) dereferences ids back to names and values.
+Being content-derived, ids are stable across runs and valid as cross-run join keys.
+Unswept fields are omitted from the name;
-Unswept dimensions are omitted from the name; they are constant across the run and recorded in the generated YAML itself.
+they are constant across the run and recorded in the generated YAML itself.

 ## Base configuration